 Buy School Merchandise and Represent

 When you wear something with a visible logo, you're advertising for that brand.
 Use that power to advertise your HBCU pride.
-I've created a list of Black-owned HBCU clothing companies, but you should at least check out your college's official bookstore.
+I've created a list of Black-owned HBCU clothing companies, but you should at least check out your university's official bookstore.
 The goal isn't consumerism for the sake of consuming, but to show others that there are alumni with healthy HBCU community pride.

 The Black youth always benefits from more genuine mentorship, which can lead to great networking opportunities.

 - Participate in HBCU discussions on social media to help current students make the most out of their college experience.

 - Find ways to assist your alumni association.

 - Update your school's career center with recommended skills and credentials for your industry.
 Maybe volunteer to review resumes.

 - Volunteer to assist student organizations related to your career fields.